shakirali/foodnutrition/README.md

    - "What are the nutrients in an apple?"
    - "Find high protein foods"
    - "What foods are rich in iron?"
+   - "Show me foods with high calcium"
+   - "What are the nutritional values of eggs?"

-   The agent will use the RAG system to search the USDA database.
+   The agent will use the RAG system to search the USDA database and return detailed nutritional information.

 6. **Local Sourcing** (optional): Ask to find local stores for recommended foods